 Let’s create a computer program for this simulation.
 To make matters easier, let’s set the radius to 1 (one squared is still one).
 To make it even easier, let’s use a quarter circle inside a quarter square, just like the picture at the top of this page.
 For this program to work, we’ll make it choose X and Y coordinates between 0 and 1 for each point.
 If the distance between the center of the circle and the point is 1 or less, then it’s inside the circle and outside otherwise.

-Here’s the python program:
+Here’s the Python program:

 import secrets, sys